USEPA/e-manifest/emanifest-py/README.md

 Your environment variable can be any of the following for which you have permission: "dev", "sandbox", "preprod", "prod"

-Once you receive a "Successfully authenticated" message, you are ready to use the full functionality of the **emanifest** package.
+Once you receive a "Authentication successful" message, you are ready to use the full functionality of the **emanifest** package.
 Functions designed for use by other groups, such as regulators or industry users, will return 'Access Denied' errors if you are not authorized to view this content in RCRAInfo.

 ### Functions